Architecture

 • compliance evaluation

 The old raw-memory WASM result struct is gone.
-The native application surface now passes typed Rust data structures between layers.
+Application surfaces now pass typed Rust data structures between layers.
+Future Slint WASM/mobile targets must keep that typed Rust boundary and cannot revive the retired JavaScript browser app.

 The shared report model is split between: